Research Faculty Affiliates

 ron and pep Ronald P. Rohner, Ph.D., is Director of the Rohner Center and Professor Emeritus of Family Sciences and Anthropology at the University of Connecticut, Storrs.
 During the course of his doctoral studies at Stanford University he developed a lasting interest in the antecedents and consequences of parental acceptance and rejection, which is now referred to as Interpersonal Acceptance-Rejection Theory (IPARTheory).
 His research interest is embedded in a large intellectual commitment to the field of family studies and cross-cultural psychology –especially as these fields converge on issues of interpersonal and parent-child relations in America and Internationally.
 Dr. Rohner’s theory is recognized internationally, and his research is cited frequently in textbooks and professional journals.
 Due to his dedication and lifelong commitment to research he was given the American Psychological Association’s (APA) award for Distinguished Contributions to the International Advancement of Psychology in 2004, APA’s Division of International Psychology Award for Outstanding Psychologist in the US, the APA Henry David International Mentoring Award in 2017, and the Jean Lau Chin Award for Outstanding Professional Psychologist in International Leadership Contribution in 2023. r.rohner@uconn.edu phone: 860.486.0073

-sean Sean Seepersad, PhD., is Adjunct Professor in Human Development and Family Sciences, Hartford Branch, UCONN.
+sean Sean Seepersad, PhD., is Adjunct Professor in Human Development and Family Sciences, Hartford Branch, University of Connecticut.
 His research focuses primarily on loneliness, specifically on effective intervention programs to help the lonely—as well as the ways social media and internet usage influence feelings of loneliness.
 As part of his intervention work, he has focused on how interpersonal acceptance and rejection influences the way in which individuals think about and behave in relationships.
 Dr. Seepersad is also currently the CEO/President of the Web of Loneliness Institute, Inc., a nonprofit organization that seeks to reduce loneliness globally through building awareness, research, intervention, and consulting.

 sean.seepersad@uconn.edu phone: 860.578.4922